Register your Travel

 Some vaccine courses take several weeks to complete, start early, and get your staff started early.
 Students should use the student health clinic.
 Employees access their regular provider.
-Occupational Health has a Travel Medicine and Immunization Clinic for individual assessment of risks and history (415-353-2626).
 Some shots there can be charged to a fund and DPA.
 The Adult Immunization and Travel Clinic run by the Department of Public Health has many vaccinations on hand.
 Kaiser patients are vaccinated at no charge.
 Regardless of where you go, call to make sure the appropriate immunizations are on hand before your appointment, allow time for repeat visits and ensure the records get to your regular patient file.
 UCSF travelers returning from high incident Tuberculosis areas require a TB skin test or symptom review (no cost) 12 weeks following their return.
 Contact Occupational Health before you return to work (415-882-7580) or take the return to work clearance form to your regular doctor.

 Contact the embassy to ensure your medication is legal, available or requires a prescription at your destination.
 Packed with your medications, carry a letter from the prescribing physician, describing the condition and the medications, including the generic names of prescribed drugs.
 Carry copies of all prescription labels.
 Border crossing can be delayed when drugs are re-packaged.